vinder/django-instaforms/README.rst

 Why instaforms?
 ---------------

-There are many Djagno reusable apps that help you add a form to your website.
+There are many Django reusable apps that help you add a form to your website.
 Normally the form is tied to a specific view.
 What if you want to add a form to any existing view?
 Instaforms will help you solve this scenario.

 No models required.
 Form results are emailed to the INSTAFORMS_RECIPENT_LIST.